 Cases of cancer and mortality are identified by regular matching of The Melbourne Collaborative Cohort Study to cancer registries and death indices.
 Non-cancer, non-fatal health events were captured by following up the cohort with a mailed questionnaire and by telephone at 3 to 4 years after baseline.
 For incident cases of type 2 diabetes, 76% had their diagnosis confirmed by their doctor.

-A number of analyses have been completed and several papers published (or in press) on diet, body size and various outcomes.
-These are listed in the relevant project abstracts.
+Since the study commenced, a large number of analyses have been completed and nearly 800 papers published on diet, body size and various outcomes.

 In order to preserve plasma samples and reduce costs, assays of plasma and genotyping have been (or will be) conducted in a limited sub-sample of participants as described below.